TwitchViejoSarmi/P3-Interactive-Sound/README.md

 - **Original Composer**: Chris Christodoulou - Risk of Rain 2 Original Soundtrack
 - **Development Team**: Hopoo Games - Risk of Rain 2
-- **Programming Environment**: IRCAM - OpenMusic Visual Programming Language
+- **Programming Environment**: penMusic Visual Programming Language
-- **Musical Analysis**: Based on publicly available music theory discussions and composer interviews
+- **Musical Analysis**: Based on publicly available music theory discussions and composer interviews by Alejandro Sarmiento

 _This project is created for educational purposes as part of a computer-assisted composition course.
 All original Risk of Rain 2 music remains the intellectual property of Chris Christodoulou and Hopoo Games._